Recovered Bomellida Document Archives

 SUBJECT: EDUCATIONAL INTEGRATION AND CURRICULUM NOTES

-Report from the Educational Liaison Office.
-Instructional materials regarding the "History and Etiquette of Bomellida" have been approved for the Grade 3 and Grade 4 social studies curriculum.
+Instructional materials regarding the "History of Bomellida" have been approved for Grade 3 and Grade 4 social studies.
+Teachers are encouraged to organize classroom sweet exchanges on January 9th.

 Page Number: 15